fdwr/BiNums/Readme.md

 SeeBiNum - see binary number
 2019-02-28 - Dwayne Robinson
-Little binary number, displaying a number in various formats as binary/hex or vice versa.
+Displays a number in various formats as binary/hex or vice versa.

 ## Usage examples